-Fees For Auditors
+Charges For Auditors

-All students auditing courses pay the same University fees as regularly registered full- or part-time students.
+All students auditing courses pay the same University tuition and fees as regularly registered full- or part-time students.

-Fees do not include the cost of materials used in art or industrial arts courses.
+Tuition and fees do not include the cost of materials used in art or industrial arts courses.

-The University of Tampa reserves the right to change any or all charges for room, board, or fees at any time circumstances dictate.
+The University of Tampa reserves the right to change any or all charges for room, board, or tuition and fees at any time circumstances dictate.